platform-crew/locust-telemetry/README.md

 [![License](https://img.shields.io/github/license/platform-crew/locust-telemetry?color=orange&style=flat-square)](https://github.com/platform-crew/locust-telemetry/blob/main/LICENSE)
 [![Documentation Status](https://readthedocs.org/projects/locust-telemetry/badge/?version=latest)](https://locust-telemetry.readthedocs.io/en/latest/?badge=latest)

-**Locust Telemetry Plugin** is an open-source plugin for [Locust](https://docs.locust.io/en/stable/) that adds telemetry, metrics, and observability to your load tests.

-It logs Locust stats and events (requests, failures, users, system metrics) as structured JSON logs, which can be ingested into Grafana, ELK, Loki, Datadog, or any observability platform.
+Locust Telemetry is a modular plugin for Locust that provides structured observability for load and performance tests.
+It captures telemetry data in a flexible, structured format, enabling integration with existing observability tools and delivering detailed insights into system performance.

+Load testing often requires correlating metrics with infrastructure data—CPU, memory, latency, errors—but traditional tools provide limited ways to export this information.
+Locust Telemetry addresses this by using log-based pipelines to efficiently handle high-volume, distributed metrics.
+Both master and worker nodes emit telemetry data, which can be buffered and batched by observability agents to avoid central bottlenecks.

+Currently, telemetry is logged as structured JSON, making it easy to ingest into modern observability systems.
+In the future, we are also planning to support the OpenTelemetry standard for broader observability integration.

+By using Locust Telemetry, you can:

+- View load testing metrics in your preferred observability tool
+- Correlate them with application and infrastructure metrics
+- Standardize monitoring across systems without introducing extra dependencies

-The plugin is fully extensible — you can add custom metrics (e.g., Kubernetes resource usage) to analyze application performance and scalability under load.
+The plugin is highly extensible—custom metrics and recorders can be added to monitor scalability and infrastructure behavior under load.
+We welcome contributions to expand this project with additional telemetry recorders!

 📖 Full documentation is available on [Read the Docs](https://locust-telemetry.readthedocs.io/).

----
-## Why Locust Telemetry Plugin?

-While Locust is great for load testing, its built-in stats are not always easy to integrate into modern observability platforms.
-The **Locust Telemetry Plugin** bridges this gap by exporting all test metrics as JSON logs, making it simple to send data into Grafana, ELK, Loki, Prometheus, or Datadog.

----

 ## Key Features

+- **Structured Telemetry**
-- **Structured JSON Logging**: Captures test lifecycle events, request stats, and errors in a machine-readable format.
+  Captures key events—test lifecycle, request stats, errors, and resource warnings—in a structured format suitable for observability pipelines.

-- **Master & Worker Metrics**: Aggregates stats on the master; monitors CPU and memory usage on workers.
+- **Master & Worker Metrics**
-- **Plugin Architecture**: Extend with custom telemetry modules (e.g., Kubernetes metrics).
+  Master nodes aggregate overall stats and errors; worker nodes report node-specific metrics, including CPU usage.

+- **Modular & Extensible**
+  Easily add custom recorders (e.g., Kubernetes metrics) and support multiple recorders in a single Locust run.

+- **Observability Integration**
+  Compatible with any log-based or structured telemetry tool, enabling flexible dashboards and analysis.

-- **Distributed Load Testing**: Works seamlessly in master–worker Locust setups.
+- **Distributed Support**
+  Fully compatible with Locust’s master–worker architecture.

+- **Flexible Configuration**
-- **Configurable**: Control behavior via CLI arguments or environment variables.
+  Configurable via CLI arguments or environment variables for easy setup.

 ---